-Worms in pumpkins are usually not worms at all, but the larvae of insects like the striped cucumber beetle and the squash vine borer.
-These insects tunnel through the vines, causing the vines to collapse and the leaves to wilt.
+Worms in pumpkins (Cucurbita pepo), also called cucumber worms, are usually not worms at all, but the larvae of insects like the striped cucumber beetle and the squash vine borer.
+Borer larvae tunnel through the vines, causing the vines to collapse and the leaves to wilt, and beetle larvae feed on the roots.
 They may also spread diseases and, in severe cases, may wipe out an entire pumpkin patch.
-If you grow pumpkins for food, decoration or profit, there are several remedies for these annoying pests.
+If you grow pumpkins for food, decoration or profit, there are several remedies for these annoying pumpkin pests.
 Once you identify what's eating your pumpkins, you can solve the problem.

 Striped cucumber beetles are small, greenish-yellow beetles with three black stripes.
 They grow to only one quarter of an inch long and have a dark head and antennae.
 Their eggs are light yellow to orange.
 The larvae, like those of the squash vine borer, are creamy with a brown head, but they grow to only three-eighths of an inch long.

-Young pickleworms are colorless or yellowish-white with brown heads and brown spots across the abdomen.
+Young pickleworms look like a colorless or white to yellow worm with black head (or dark-brown heads) and brown spots across the abdomen.
 As the larvae mature, they turn yellowish-green.
-Adult pickleworm moths are brown with yellow markings.
-They have a wing span of 1 1/4 inches and a small cluster of hairs on the tip of the abdomen.
+Adult pickleworm moths are brown with yellow markings, and they have a wing span of 1 1/4 inch and a small cluster of hairs on the tip of the abdomen.
 The moths lay pale white eggs directly on leaves.

 Pickleworms feed on pumpkins, cucumbers and other squashes, causing damage ranging from minor cosmetic damage to severe damage, rendering the fruit unusable.
-Plant pumpkins as early in the season as possible, and spray them with a pesticide labeled for use on pumpkins in late summer if pickleworms are evident.
+Best strategies for how to get rid of pickleworms are planting pumpkins as early in the season as possible, and spraying them with a pesticide labeled for use on pumpkins in late summer if pickleworms are evident.